florianjehn/Societal_Collapse/_posts/2025-04-25-list_of_catastrophes.md

 Figure 1: An interconnected map of the global risk landscape

+Such kinds of catastrophes are also highly relevant to defense.
+Therefore, defense ministries also try to map out the different risks their countries might face in the future.
+An example of this would be a report by the UK Ministry of Defence (2024).
+They tried to map out what the strategic trends will be until 2055.
+A strategic trend is not the same thing as a catastrophe, but still the main drivers of trends they identify look eerily familiar to the kinds of events we have covered in this post so far.
+More specifically, they identify six main drivers of global change:

+* Global power competition
+* Demographic pressure
+* Climate change and pressure on the environment in general
+* Technological advances and connectivity
+* Economic transformation and energy transition
+* Inequality and pressure on governance

+They assess that we are in for a wild ride, because many of these trends push the world in different directions.
+For example, economic transformation and technology will connect the world at an increasing rate, while global power competition will lead to fragmentation.
+Or similarly, that more and more people globally feel empowered to speak up and mobilize, while at the same time autocratic governments seem to be on the rise.

+The risks and trends are also assessed on their impact and uncertainty.
+Here AI comes out on top for causing the most uncertainty, while global power competition is assigned the position of the most impactful one for the state of the world.
+As they assess global power competition as the most impactful one, much of the rest of the report is trying to map this out in more detail.
+They think that the United States will remain the most powerful nation, but will face increasing competition from China, Russia’s future depends on the outcome of the war in Ukraine, India will play a major role, but struggle with internal unrest and many of the middle power will band together, to have a chance in a world of weakening international agreements.

 # Global catastrophic risk and existential risk

 Another community that is fond of making lists of catastrophes is the one focussed on global catastrophic risk (1).
 Global catastrophic risk involves threats that could cause widespread human mortality or severely reduce well-being worldwide.
 The research here revolves around how such risks might occur and how they could be prevented or managed.
 However, it is still debated which catastrophes should count here.
 But I want to quickly highlight the most extensive summary studies here and what kinds of catastrophes they include.